If you are a woman and are reading this, then you should know that…

 Sallie started Ellevest an investment platform for women and she speaks of the costs to women of not investing later on in life “the inability to quit the job we don’t love, the inability to leave the relationship that has become abusive, the inability to start the business we’ve dreamt of”

-However, some research shows that when women do invest, they actually outperform men.
+However, some research shows that when women do invest, they outperform men.

-Here are 3 factors that give light on how that happens.
+Here are 3 reasons that give light on how that happens.

 1. Type of Investment